 The LORD is my strength and my shield; my heart trusted in him, and I am helped: therefore my heart greatly rejoiceth; and with my song will I praise him.

-Almost 4 years ago, I experienced dizziness.
+In March 2015, I experienced dizziness.
 I know everyone in their lifetime will probably have this happen to them at one time or another, but mine did not go away.
-From that moment, I have lived with a constant, every day, all day long, feeling of being off balance.
+From that moment, I have lived with a constant, every day, all day long feeling of being off balance.
 It feels as if I’m sitting in a rocking boat.
 Swaying all day long.
 Some days sitting helps, some days I just hold on.
 For some stretches of time, months and months, it is bearable and I’m able to do normal things.
 Other stretches have me sitting at home, all day, unable to do even normal household chores.
 Sometimes I sit very still, and wait for the worst to pass.
 Sometimes I do have room spinning episodes.
 I have been known to crawl around and do things that had to be done.
 Sometimes, I can’t drive.
 Sometimes I dread waking up and facing another day.

 When it first happened, I lost my song.
 To understand this you must realize, I have sang all my life.
 I think I hummed before I could talk.
 And I love it.
 I love music.
 I love the way songs can express feelings that you can’t put into words.
 I love that music is universal.
 In any emotion you can possibly have, music speaks.
 And God speaks to me through music.